-- period 2 could be explained by exogenous changes in climate or an endogenous biophysical change.
-We developed the model - 374 selection framework to partition these two sources of variability. - Our model represented NEE well across a variety of timescales (Figs. 4, 5, 7).
+Our model represented NEE well across a variety of timescales (Figs. 4, 5, 7).
 On yearly timescales, interannual differences in NEE{Model} were due to exogenous meteorology, as phenology did not vary interannually.
 The model predicted annual NEE accurately within 95% confidence limits of random measurement error for 6 out of 7 years (Fig. 7a), including period 2, during which the forest returned to a carbon source (Fig. 1).
-The model representation of the period 2 source was due to lower radiation and higher rainfall relative to period 1, consistent with findings of light-limitation in Amazon forests derived from satellite observations of climate and vegetation activity (Nemani et al., 2003). - The overall magnitude of the carbon source/sink, however, was highly sensitive to the choice of u filter, consistent with previous findings (Saleska et al., 2003; Miller et al., 2004; Hayek et al., 2018).
+The model representation of the period 2 source was due to lower radiation and higher rainfall relative to period 1, consistent with findings of light-limitation in Amazon forests derived from satellite observations of climate and vegetation activity (Nemani et al., 2003).

+The overall magnitude of the carbon source/sink, however, was highly sensitive to the choice of u filter, consistent with previous findings (Saleska et al., 2003; Miller et al., 2004; Hayek et al., 2018).
 We therefore applied a novel correction to the long-term magnitude of NEE that is independent of the u filter (Hayek et al., 2018), which indicated that the ecosystem may in fact be a slight sink, but that the interannual variability, which our model represents, remained the same (Fig. S2).
-The overall magnitude of the carbon source/sink therefore does not affect or results concerning the variability between years.
-The least net uptake still occurred in 2002, from which NEE remained insignificantly different in 2009 and 2011. - We examined the possibility that a systematic high bias in 2002 PAR could result in an over-prediction of 2002 GEP and erroneously cause a positive 2002 residual.
+The overall magnitude of the carbon source/sink therefore does not affect or results, which concern the variability between years.
+The least net uptake still occurred in 2002, from which NEE remained insignificantly different in 2009 and 2011.

+The model overestimated GEP in 2002, but predicted RE well (Fig. 7b; Fig. S1).
+These findings modify a previously established hypothesis that legacy effects of a prior drought disturbance increased NEE in 2002 via increased R{CWD} and related pathways of decomposition (Saleska et al., 2003; Rice et al., 2004; Hutyra et al., 2007; Pyle et al., 2008).
+Although we found that R{CWD} was in fact higher in 2002 than 2005, this difference accounted for only 0.2 μmol m-2 s-1 (Fig. 3) of respiration.
+Changes in annual R{CWD} therefore explain the small differences in annual RE (Fig. S1), but inadequately account for the full 1.3 μmol m-2 s-1 (2.4 MgC ha-1yr-1) difference in NEE between these years (Fig. 1; Fig. 7).
+Our model therefore over-predicted photosynthetic uptake in 2002.
+It remains just as likely that a prior drought disturbance increased NEE in 2002, but our model results suggest that the legacy impacts on photosynthesis were greater than impacts on R.

+Discussion started: 13 April 2018 © Author(s) 2018.
+CC BY 4.0 License.

+We examined the possibility that a systematic high bias in 2002 PAR could result in an over-prediction of 2002 GEP and erroneously cause a positive 2002 residual.
 We found that PAR was appropriately drift-corrected by corroboration with R{net} , which was not affected by drifts.
-Additionally, we note that rainfall was not atypical in 2002 relative to 2003-2005 (Fig. 2). - Additional meteorological variables such as the vapor pressure deficit (VPD) and diffuse radiation did not appear to explain residual NEE in 2002.
-A model including these variables did not explain the positive NEE/GEE anomaly in 2002 (Fig. S3).
-The annual means of both VPD and CI in 2002 lied within their decadal range, making high VPD or low diffuse radiation unlikely explanations for low photosynthetic uptake.
-These meteorological factors did not appear to significantly impact interannual changes in NEE, consistent with previous findings regarding GEP at this site (Wu et al., 2017). - We cannot rule out that the 2002 source may be a measurement artifact, caused for example by disturbance following tower construction.
-We note, however, that tower construction was completed almost a year before the measurements we used, with preliminary data collection occurring during 2001 (Saleska et al., 2003).
-We examine the possibility that 1998 droughtbased disturbance impacted forest GEP through 2002 in section 4.2.2.
+Additionally, we note that rainfall inputs this year were not atypical in 2002 relative to 2003-2005 (Fig. 2).
+We examine the possibility that 1998 drought-based disturbance impacted forest GEP through 2002 in section 4.4.

-399 4.2.1 Temporal and spatial heterogeneity of droughts
+4.2 Implications for the temporal and spatial heterogeneity of droughts